Jash-Khatri/Parameterized-Multiplier/README.md

 - This is intuitive because for K=1, we add the register stage after every CSA stage, while for K=4 we add the register stage only after every four register stages.
 Hence the number of the register should decrease as K increases.

 ![alt text](https://github.com/Jash-Khatri/Parameterized-Multiplier/blob/main/fig2.png)

+- Above figure show the change in the execution time for different values of K.
+- For K=1,2,3 CLA with the delay of 24 units will become the bottleneck for the pipelined multiplier.
+Hence, the time period of the clock is set to 24 units.
+- For K=4, CLA, and all 4 stages of the CSA tree are separated by the register stage.
+In this case, the delay in processing the input from the CSA tree(30 units) will be more than the delay of CLA (24 units).
+Hence, the clock is set to 30 units.
+- For K=5 or above, we will not have any register stage as the K value exceeds the number of CSA stages.
+So, in this case we do not need to set the time period of the clock.
+In this cases, each multiplication operation may take as much as 60 units in worst case.